rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 You can convert between these formats if you like.
 All of the conversion commands can read either the encrypted or unencrypted forms of the files.
 However, you must specify whether you want the output to be encrypted or not.
-To convert a PKCS8 file to a traditional encrypted EC format use the following
+To convert a PKCS8 file to a traditional encrypted EC format, use the following
 command:

 `openssl ec -aes-128-cbc -in p8file.pem -out tradfile.pem`

-You can replace the first argument `aes-128-cbc` with any other valid openssl cipher name.
+You can replace the first argument `aes-128-cbc` with any other valid OpenSSL cipher name.
 (See the [OpenSSL documentation](https://wiki.openssl.org/index.php/Main_Page#Reference) for a list of valid cipher names.)

 To convert a PKCS8 file to a traditional unencrypted EC format,  drop the first argument: